almsam/OSPREY/README.md

 1. **Intake & Matching**

-   - Fill out our [OSPREY Intake Form](https://forms.gle/7pdDQtkV4XDXB1TE9) to share your background, confidence areas, and interests - choose your focus areas & Indicate whether you’d like work as a Developer or Project manager
+   - Fill out our [OSPREY Intake Form](https://forms.gle/7pdDQtkV4XDXB1TE9) to share your background, confidence areas, and interests - choose your focus areas & Indicate whether you’d like work as a Developer or Project manager.
+Once that is done, send an email to osprey.project.adm@gmail.com to let us know to finish the intake process.
 2. **Project Assignment**

    - Developers are paired with small, well-scoped repositories aligned to their skill levels - optimizing to both improve existing skills & develop new ones.